mcmah309/mcmah309.github.io/_posts/2025-06-11-solving-data-modeling-in-rust-with-view-types.md

 - **Semantic Search**: Needs vector embeddings and common fields
 - **Hybrid Search**: Needs most of keyword and semantic fields plus a ratio

-The six approaches discussed had benefits and drawbacks.
+The six approaches discussed had their own benefits and drawbacks.

 ## Enter View-Types: A Macro-Driven Solution

 The [view-types](https://github.com/mcmah309/view-types) crate was created to address some of the drawbacks of the previously discussed approaches.
 The crate provides a `views` macro for a declarative way to solve this problem by generating type-safe projections from a single source-of-truth data structure.
-It generates the code to quickly implement [Approach 4][approach-4] (enum with complete structs) and [Approach 5][approach-5] (monolithic with kind), as well as associated structures and methods.
+The macro generates the code to quickly implement [Approach 4][approach-4] (enum with complete structs) and [Approach 5][approach-5] (monolithic with kind), as well as associated structures and methods.

-To better understand how the macro works, information can be found in the [README](https://github.com/mcmah309/view-types).
+For detailed documentation on how the macro works, see the [README](https://github.com/mcmah309/view-types).

 ### Application